 The Hokkaido Ken is said to have originated from the medium-sized Japanese dogs which accompanied the migrations of the native Tohoku Ainu people from Honshu (the main island of Japan) to Hokkaido during the Kamakura Era.
-It is thought that the Hokkaido may carry more of the genes from the older type dogs which arrived in Japan with the Jomon due to their geographical isolation.
+It is thought that the Hokkaido may carry more of the genes from the older type dogs - which arrived in Japan with the Jomon - due to their geographical isolation on the island of Hokkaido.

-The breed was designated a "Living Natural Monument" in 1937 by the Japanese government and was given the name of the area from which it originated as is tradition with Japanese breeds, however it is also commonly known as the Ainu Ken after the indigenous people of Hokkaido, the Ainu, who used to breed these dogs to hunt bear, boar and other animals.
+The breed was designated a "Living Natural Monument" in 1937 by the Japanese government and was given the name of the area from which it originated as is tradition with Japanese breeds, however it is also commonly known as the Ainu Ken after the indigenous people of Hokkaido, the Ainu, who historically bred these dogs to hunt bear, boar and other animals.
+While hunting with Hokkaido Ken is uncommon today, there are still a few Hokkaido Ken who are used for hunting and to guard homes, specifically since the recent rise in the number of bears habituating populated areas.

 The breed originally consisted of several main 'bloodlines', each named after the Ainu village from which it originated, the most famous of these being the Chitose, Biratori, Atsuma and Yuwamizawa lines.
 Today only the Chitose line remains, with the rest of the breed being an amalgamation of all the original lines.